James Warwick (actor): Other work

-Warwick was a voice actor in the 1999 hit computer game Battlezone II: Combat Commander.
-He played the character of General Armond Braddock.
-He has also voiced Qui-Gon Jinn in many Star Wars video games, serving as the "audio double" for Liam Neeson.
+Warwick voiced Armond Braddock in the 1999 video game Battlezone II: Combat Commander.
+He has also voiced Qui-Gon Jinn in many Star Wars video games, serving as a voice double for Liam Neeson.
+Warwick voiced Century in the first season of the animated series Iron Man; in the second season, he was replaced in the role by Jim Cummings and Tom Kane.